wildbill22/Ascension/README.md

 Ascension
 =========

-Ascension Source Code -- A Skyrim inspired, RGP adventure.
+Ascension Source Code -- An immersive, challenging adventure awaits...

-Ascension is a new mod idea for Minecraft which aims to create an immersive, challenging adventure for you to explore.
+Ascension is a new mod for Minecraft which aims to create an immersive, challenging adventure for you to explore.
 Inspired a lot by Skyrim, you'll jump into your own world, battling intimidation monsters, slaying mysterious bosses, looting seemingly innocent ruins, ultimately leading you up to recapturing the lost Artifacts